-npm install --save-dev karma-webpack
+npm i -D karma-webpack

 This configuration is more performant, but you cannot run single test anymore (only the complete suite).

 webpack bundle for each test.
-For many testcases this can result in many big files.
-The alterative configuration creates a single bundle with all testcases.
+For many test cases this can result in many big files.
+The alternative configuration creates a single bundle with all test cases.